yuvaly0/yuvaly0.github.io/_posts/notes-v8-deoptimization/2021-02-26-notes-v8-deoptimization.md

 4. we dont need, ok to remove.

-5. i think we dont deopt in the second time, need to check, yes! the reason we deopt is 'Insufficent type feedback for binary operation' when we run it enough times we wont get it again because we will have enough type information
+5. i think we dont deopt in the second time, need to check, yes!</br>
+   the reason we deopt is 'Insufficent type feedback for binary operation' when we run it enough times we wont get it again because we will have enough type information</br>

-   in the second poc we deoptimize because of 'wrong name' (see different deopt reasons in deoptimize-reason.h) we just need to call it with a different param we
+   in the second poc we deoptimize because of 'wrong name' (see different deopt reasons in [deoptimize-reason.h](https://chromium.googlesource.com/v8/v8/+/roll/src/deoptimize-reason.h)) we just need to call it with a different param we

 ## Understand better
 the steps of the simplified lowering, such as the truncation, propagation and lowering - read the source file, [simplified-lowering.cc](https://chromium.googlesource.com/external/v8/+/cb1b554a837bb47ec718c1542d462cb2ac2aa0fd/src/compiler/simplified-lowering.cc#35)